-eCareManager is specialized software that is a remote patient monitoring program in which intensivists support the ICU bedside team using videoconferencing technology and organ system data displays. eCareManager provides continuous physiologic monitoring of each patient with the help of clinical decision support tools and advanced algorithms that provide early warnings.
+D. What is the expected number of individuals whose information is stored in the system and a brief description of the typical client or affected individual? eCare Manager is specialized software that is a remote patient monitoring program in which intensivists support the ICU bedside team using videoconferencing technology and unified patient data display. eCare Manager provides continuous physiologic monitoring of each patient with the help of clinical decision support tools and advanced algorithms that provide early warnings.
+This system is used to assist with treatment of approximately 55,000 patients per year.
 The clinical data such as vital signs, lab, medication, and input/output data is used to:

-- Receive patient or population-level information for prioritization, - Target physiologic areas of patient condition to define a care action plan, and - have oversight of a large number of patients.
+- Receive patient or population-level information for prioritization, - Target physiologic areas of patient condition to define a care action plan, and - have oversight of a large number of patients. - E. What is a general description of the information in the IT system and the purpose for collecting this information?

 The information is collected for continuity care purposes under the treatment provision of the HIPAA Privacy Rule and manually entered in the CPRS/EHR record where it becomes part of the Veteran health record.
-All other information is put in eCareManager and is used for reporting purposes; however, this information is not retrieved by a unique identifier.
-Therefore, a SORN is not required for eCareManager.